science-digital/sd-integration-tool-template/README.md

 Before integrating your tool into Sciansa make sure you consider how your tool will fit into the system architecture.
 Ultimately Sciansa is a modular system with each unit having inputs and outputs.
-How well you define your tools abstraction and the precision of the inputs and outputs for your tool module will effect how useful your tool is within the Sciansa ecosystem.
+How well you define your tools abstraction and what you choose as the inputs and outputs for your tool module will effect how useful your tool is within the Sciansa ecosystem.
 Higher level modular design principles can be found in [https://github.com/csiro-internal/sciansa-integration](https://github.com/csiro-internal/sciansa-integration).